chickenboot/chickenboot.github.com/_posts/2013-05-20-zurb-foundation-with-nanoc-part-2.md

 ---
 layout: post
 title: Using Zurb Foundation 3 and Nanoc (2)
-abstract: Foundation and nanoc Part 2, Adding Javascript for a Responsive Top Bar
+abstract: Foundation and nanoc Part 2&#58; Adding Javascript for a Responsive Top Bar
-published: false
+published: true
 ---

 The plan for the final company site is that it should be rich and responsive (meaning it plays nicely across many devices).
 To start that big old ball rolling, we will look at the steps required to make the top/menu bar nav responsive, using the foundation javascripts.
 This should get the infrastructure in place for any other javascript we want to add later on.